voxx7/fileupload-demo/README.md

 ## File upload

-1. Receive the file on the server side, it will be put in the temporary directory`os.dir`
+1. Receive the file on the server side, it will be put in the temporary directory `os.tmpdir`
 2. Use the current epoch time in milliseconds original file name to generate download key using `sha1(timestamp + original name)`
 3. Use`mime`package to lookup the MIME type of the file
 4. Store the following information into database`{ID, NAME, PASSWORD, MIME}`